 Then we must decide what pixel types to use for the input and output images.
 Since the output will contain distances measured in pixels, the pixel type should be able to represent at least the width of the image, or said in N-dimensional terms, the maximum extension along all the dimensions.
-The input and output image types are now defined using their respective pixel type and dimension.
+The input, output (distance map), and voronoi partition image types are now defined using their respective pixel type and dimension.